ketch/RK-Opt/doc/started.rst

 Obtaining MATLAB?
 +++++++++++++++++
-MATLAB is not free and the act of taking and using software without having paid for it is piracy and theft.
-Its a crime.
-Since we would like to give you free access to our code without violate the law, we are planning to have a Python-based version of RK-Opt.
+MATLAB is not free and the act of taking and using software without having paid for it is piracy and a crime.
+Since we would like to give you free access to our code without violate any law, we are planning to have a Python-based version of RK-Opt.

 MATLAB xUnit test framework